BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 [*Heroic Accuracy***SPECIAL
 RULES**]

-[*Chronicler 225333 — Ori's hope is to document the adventures of his kinsmen and compile them into a record worthy of their exploits.*]
+[*Chronicler 225333 â€” Ori's hope is to document the adventures of his kinsmen and compile them into a record worthy of their exploits.*]